marek-iiasa/yayue/models/mcma/doc/source/user_guide.rst

 Number of iterations
 ^^^^^^^^^^^^^^^^^^^^

-Number of iterations to make.
-This variables defines how many attempts to generate Pareto representations will be done.
-Notice, that actual number of the solution can be smaller because duplicated and close solutions are not included in the final set.
+The number of iterations to make.
+This variables define how many attempts to generate Pareto representations will be done.
+Notice that the actual number of solutions can be smaller because duplicated and close solutions are not included in the final set.

 .. code-block:: YAML